The purpose of the Freedom of Information Act (FOIA) and sunshine laws is to increase the openness of government.

 - Public Records - The City of Carbondale falls under the provisions of the Illinois Freedom of Information Act.
 Persons wishing to view or obtain copies of City records should submit a written request to the City Clerk’s Office.
 The City has five working days to provide the records; however, certain records are exempt from disclosure under the Freedom of Information Act, in which, the requester will be provided an explanation of the denial.

-- Forms / Applications / Permits - A complete listing of forms and applications as well as City Permits for the Building and Neighborhood Services Division, can be found online.
+- Forms / Applications / Permits - A complete listing of permits and applications as well as City Permits for the Building and Neighborhood Services Division, can be found online.

 - Zoning - Questions about zoning can be addressed to the Development Services Department.